What Causes PCOS?

 There is no “cure” for PCOS.
 Instead, sufferers are advised to adjust their lifestyle to ease symptoms and to use medications, if necessary for fertility concerns.
 For example, weight loss and eating a healthy, balanced diet can greatly help PCOS sufferers.
 Our in-house nutritionist can advise on diet and lifestyle changes which may reduce the severity of PCOS symptoms.
 Other symptoms can be controlled with a range of treatments.
 At Hilton Skin Clinics, we use laser hair removal to help treat and control the excess hair growth associated with PCOS.

 During treatment, the laser hair removal device uses targeted, focussed light to penetrate the epidermis.
 The pigment within the hair absorbs the light, effectively destroying the hair follicle.
 This removes hair and helps to hinder further hair growth, leaving skin smooth and hair-free.
 A course of treatments is usually recommended so that hair in all stages of the growth cycle can be targeted.
 Treatment is relatively painless and takes between ten and forty minutes, depending on the area being treated.

-For more information about laser hair removal for PCOS and our PCOS discount, please contact Hilton Skin Clinics today.
+For more information about laser hair removal for PCOS , please contact Hilton Skin Clinics today.